Latest posts by Dawn Schenone, MSACN, CNS (see all)

 Among US adults, multivitamin use has been associated with a lower risk of nutrient deficiencies of vitamins B6, B12, C, and D. It’s very common to see vitamin D deficiencies in my practice with people working so much and constantly wearing sunscreen when they do go out in the sun.

 Since supplements are considered a food by the Federal Drug Administration (FDA), they are not subject to strict regulations.
-This is why it’s so important that you know how to identify a high-quality multivitamin.
+This is why it’s so important that you know how to identify the high quality multivitamin.

 Synthetic vs. Natural

 Synthetic versions of vitamins are artificially made in an industrial process using coal tar derivatives or other chemical sources, but not food.
 These are designed to mimic how natural nutrients act in the body.
 These synthetic compounds are structurally different from vitamin complexes found in real whole foods.
 Most supplements on the market today are synthetic.
 This doesn’t mean that they are completely ineffective, but they are not always equivalent to the natural form and may not be absorbed as well as natural forms.